rvdegroen/The-Office-Quotes-2.0/README.md

 # The Office Quotes 2.0

+You can find the deployed version on my app on the following link: https://the-office-quotes-20-production.up.railway.app/

 ## Progressive Web App

 This application is a progressive web app, which means it can be used offline, you can install it on any device you want and you can enable push notifications (for example, but I don't have this in my application)

 # Installation & running the app

-There are two ways to use my app: by cloning this github and then using it on `localhost:3000` or by installing it via the browser (you can go to my deployed app in that case: https://the-office-quotes-2-0.vercel.app/).
+There are two ways to use my app: by cloning this github and then using it on `localhost:3000` or by installing it via the browser (you can go to my deployed app in that case: https://the-office-quotes-20-production.up.railway.app/).

 ## Installing the app on your local machine and run it on localhost:3000